thelondonsmiths/Solex_ser_recon_EN/README.md

 Geometry correction may fail under certain circumstances.
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

 For rapid processing during data acquisition, make sure "Show graphics" is off.
-Automatic geometry correction will also take some additional time.
-Moroever, if Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.
+If Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.
 Similarly, if Tilt is set to 0, instrument misalignment can be recognised and corrected.

 Geometry graphics window can be killed by killed by pushing 'X'.